bencheeorg/statistex/README.md

 In elixir there are 2 notable other libraries that I'm aware of: [statistics](https://github.com/msharp/elixir-statistics) and [Numerix](https://github.com/safwank/Numerix).

-Both include more functions than just statistics functions as in general math functions and more.
+Both include more functions than just for statistics: general math and more (drawing of random values for instance).
 They also have more statistics related functions as of this writing.
-So if you'e looking for something, that Statistex doesn't provide these are some of the first places I'd look.
+So if you'e looking for something, that Statistex doesn't provide (yet) these are some of the first places I'd look.

 Why would you still want to use Statistex?